 Kirk Klein is a Managing Partner of Koss Olinger, a wealth management firm founded in Gainesville, FL in 1969.
 He oversees the operations of the business as well as helps clients manage and preserve their wealth.
 He has a Bachelor of Science degree with majors in finance and marketing from Illinois State University.
-He currently serves as the Chair of the Oak Hall Advancement Committee and is also a member of the OHS Finance committee.
-Kirk and his wife, Michelle, live in Gainesville with their three children, Shailey, Mackenzie, and William, all of whom have attended Oak Hall since preschool.
+Kirk and his wife, Michelle, have been part of the Oak Hall Community since 2006.
+They are the proud parents of three children, Shailey (OHS 2021), Mackenzie (OHS 2024), and William (OHS 2026), all of whom have attended Oak Hall since preschool.

 Larry Gleim is President of Gleim Internet, Vice President of Gleim Publications, President of Coral Acoustics, which produces electricity from solar panels, and a Cofounder of Gleim Conferencing, which is a startup technology company in the education industry.
 He has over 20 years of experience in business and information technology.
 He especially enjoys using the Spanish he learned at Oak Hall to coordinate International Sales.
 Larry has a daughter at Oak Hall.
 He is an Oak Hall alumnus and graduate of the University of Florida.

 Jennifer Hunt serves as Chief Financial Officer of CAMPUS USA Credit Union, headquartered in Jonesville.
 Jennifer earned a degree in Business Administration with a concentration in Accounting and a Master's degree in Accounting, both from the University of North Florida.
 She is a Certified Public Accountant and serves on the Finance Committee for OHS.
 Jennifer and her husband, Kenneth, have two sons who graduated from Oak Hall.